texttics/texttics-site/readme.md

 * **Visual & Cognitive Polish:**
     * **Fact-Based Dashboard:** We removed noisy "Target Guessing" (e.g., "Target: PayPal") in favor of deterministic **Cluster-Level Counters** (e.g., `[10 EXECUTION] [3 SPOOF]`).
     * **Unified Mental Model:** A global "Scoreboard" at the top and a "Legend" at the bottom now share the exact same terminology and color coding, significantly reducing the cognitive load for non-expert analysts.

+🛠️ New Module: The Forensic Workbench (Remediation)

+This update introduces a dedicated Remediation & Evidence layer to the Actions panel, transforming the tool from a passive analyzer into an active forensic instrument.

+The Problem

+Detecting a threat is only step one.
+Analysts and developers often struggle with the next step: "How do I safely move this malicious string into a ticket, a unit test, or a report without triggering the exploit myself?"

+The Solution: Three Active Workflows

+The new Forensic Workbench provides three distinct pipelines for handling hazardous text safely:

+1. 🛡️ Sanitization Engine (The "Fixer")

+Instantly neutralizes invisible and structural threats while preserving the visual text.

+Strict Mode: The "Nuke" option.
+Drops all Bidi controls, Tags, invisible formatters, private use characters, and non-standard whitespace.
+Forces NFC normalization.
+Ideal for logs and legacy databases.

+Conservative Mode: The "Human" option.
+Preserves valid RGI Emoji sequences (including ZWJ families) while stripping structural threats from the rest of the string.
+Ideal for chat apps and tickets.

+2. 💻 Encapsulation Engine (The "Developer")

+Generates safe, escaped string literals for immediate use in source code.

+Copy as Python/JS: Escapes dangerous characters (quotes, backslashes, controls) and converts non-ASCII text into safe Unicode escapes (e.g., \u202E or \u{1F4A9}).
+This allows developers to write unit tests that reproduce the attack without making the source file itself malicious.

+3. 💾 Evidence Engine (The "Chain of Custody")

+Download as JSON: Generates a forensic artifact containing the full analysis profile, timestamps, and a SHA-256 cryptographic hash of the input.
+This provides an immutable record of the analysis for incident response logs.